 TA10

-However, in reality, these definitions are no more than a rule of thumb.
-If the seller makes it clear before exchange of contracts that something which is clearly a fixture, perhaps a fireplace, is not included in the sale, it will not be included.
+However, these definitions are no more than a rule of thumb.
+If the seller makes it clear before exchanging contracts that something which is clearly a fixture, perhaps a fireplace, is not included in the sale, it will not be included.
 That is why a fixtures and fittings template is so important.
-In most cases, sellers will need to complete the Law Society’s Fittings and Contents Form TA10.
-This is a very thorough fixtures and fittings form designed to provide clarity over what is and is not included in order to avoid disputes.
+In most cases, sellers must complete the Law Society’s Fittings and Contents Form TA10.
+This is a very thorough fixtures and fittings form designed to provide clarity over what is and is not included to avoid disputes.
+And disputes do happen.
+Check out this extreme example of a dispute over fixtures and fittings.

 As a buyer, if there is something that a seller has indicated they are taking with them that you would like to retain, raise the matter with them at an early stage.
 It may be that you can reach an agreement, but you should not leave this discussion to the day before exchange of contracts!

-Conversely, a seller will sometimes ask a buyer if they wish to purchase one or more fittings or chattels, or even offer to leave it free of charge.
-This may be because it will be awkward or expensive to remove, or they simply do not want it.
+Conversely, a seller will sometimes ask a buyer if they wish to purchase one or more fittings or chattels or even offer to leave it free of charge.
+This may be because removing it will be awkward or expensive, or they simply do not want it.